the-events-calendar/tribe-common/src/resources/postcss/README.md

 You want to contribute to these styles?
 Great!
 There are a couple things to consider when making changes:

 1. These styles are the base layer to a number of The Events Calendar plugins.
 Make changes with care.
-2. Consider whether these styles may be reuseable or not.
+2. Consider whether these styles may be reusable or not.
 If they are good candidates for a component for more than one plugin, then it's probably a good idea to put them into these styles.

 ### Additions

 Additions are generally safe, as long as the selectors do not conflict with existing selectors.
-Confirm that the styles you are adding are reuseable and are a consistent part of the design system before adding.
+Confirm that the styles you are adding are reusable and are a consistent part of the design system before adding.

 ### Alterations